tjarbo/documentation/docs/moodlebot/getting-started/deploy-on-azure.md

 Validate the output that every variable has been set correctly.
 Additional variables displayed like `DOCKER_REGISTRY_SERVER_URL` just ignore them.

-The next step
+To know, whats going on with your Notification Service, use the following command to active the logging.
+You will need the logs to get your registration token.

 ```azurecli
 az webapp log config --application-logging filesystem --docker-container-logging filesystem --web-server-logging off -n APP_NAME
 ```

 ### ✅ Yeah!

 Wow, you have successfully deploy your own Notification Service on Azure!
-Now you are ready to get started. **Open the web interface to trigger the initialization process** and then use the commands from the [next section](#-access-logs) to open the logs and get your registration token!
+Now you are ready to get started. **Open the web interface to trigger the initialization process** with `az webapp browse --name APP_NAME` and then use the commands from the [next section](#-access-logs) to open the logs and get your registration token!

 ### 📜 Access logs